eikek/publet-sharry/src/main/resources/org/eknet/publet/sharry/doc/sharry.md

 The size is given using a number followed by a unit.
 The unit may be one of: `bytes`, `kib`, `mib` or `gib`.
 The case does not matter.

+#### Maximum Upload Size

+One upload is restricted to a certain size.
+It is by default `100MiB` and can be adjusted in `publet.properties`:

+    sharry.maxUploadSize=200MiB

+The size string must be in same format as described above.

 ### Usage